Teay2026/Apiculture-Game-of-life-simulation/README.md

 - Integrated Development Environment (IDE) such as Eclipse, IntelliJ, etc.

 ## How to Use
-1. Clone the repository
+1. Clone the repository.
 2. Import the project into your IDE.
 3. Run the `Launcher` class to start the simulation.

 ## External Dependencies
-The project uses standard Java libraries; no external dependencies are required.
+The project relies on standard Java libraries, eliminating the need for additional external dependencies.

 ## Authors
-- Bruno mascret ( tutor )
+- Bruno Mascret (Tutor)
 - Tahiri El Alaoui Youness
 - Hadj-Hamdri Mohammed-Amine